ethereum-optimism/op-analytics/sphinx/sections/onchain/ingestion.md

 4. If audits fail, alert the pipeline operators.

 The audit process will help us ensure that the data is valid and self consistent.
-For example, there shouldn't be any block nubmer gaps, and the transaction count in a block should match the number of records in the transactions table.
+For example, there shouldn't be any block number gaps, and the transaction count in a block should match the number of records in the transactions table.

 Audited datasets are stored in GCS as standalone iceberg tables.
 This makes it easy to access this